 Vacuum sealing has become the gold standard in the field of food preservation.
 If you’re having a small party and leftover is one of its unattractive attractions, then you’d turn to vacuum sealing!
 Not enough space in your freezer for a few days and need to save some food outside; vacuum sealing is your guy.
 Need to plan and organize food likewise, vacuum seal some of them to last till you need them again.
 I could go on all day on how many amazing things you can accomplish with vacuum sealing machines by spending a few bucks but is that all there is to vacuum sealing?
-You must have wondered things like how long does the vacuum sealed food last!
+You must have wondered things like how long does the vacuum-sealed food last!
 Well, we share your concern.

 To tell you the truth vacuum sealing is not godsend there are pretty heavy risks involved in this too.
 Vacuum sealers create what we know as space –on a more official note, reduced oxygen packing.
 It creates an environment where oxygen is nearly zero.
 In this anaerobic environment growth of most bacteria are fungi are prevented.
 Hence the safety of your food is ensured.
 But what you may not be aware of is about the anaerobic bacteria.
 These are the kind which will thrive in a low oxygen atmosphere.
-Most common are known as –
+Most common is known as –

 Botulism and Listeria Monocytogenes

 These bacteria will get into your air deprived sandwiches and grow even faster as there’s an apparent absence of oxygen.
-What’s scarier is that you wouldn’t even know if there were infested because ironicallythe change that these bacteria are mostly invisible.
+What’s scarier is that you wouldn’t even know if there were infested because ironically the change that these bacteria are mostly invisible.
 They don’t taste different, don’t look anything’s happened, so invisible.
 Only a very little amount of these anaerobic substances will take you down.

 What nobody notices about vacuum sealing is the invisible part – the plastic.
 It’s there silently poisoning your food with toxicity.
 You’re thinking your food will stay fresh way long, but in reality, the plastic is taking time mingling with your food.
 Problems from taking food that is wrapped in plastic can range from infertility to cancer even.

 What the professionals are wariest of is a chemical substance named Bisphenol A (BPA), found primarily in plastic manufactures in bounds.
 In the food preservation turf, plastic bottles or freezer bags are known to contain some of it.
-If your food is microwaved touching cling film, chances are they are contaminated with Bisphenol A.
+If your food is microwaved touching cling film, chances are they are contaminated with Bisphenol-A.

 Bisphenol A is an endocrine disrupter.
 What’s that?
 It will mess up your hormone system and affect you as the hormone you’ve heard of as estrogen.
-This is how BPA may cause your fertility issues.
+This is how BPA may cause fertility issues.

 The good news about plastic poisoning is that BPA poisoning is far more likely to affect you if your plastic bag is being used over and over again.
-So keep it new keep it fresh and you’ll be okay.
+So keep it new to keep it fresh and you’ll be okay.

 Other Dangers of Vacuum Sealed Food